 Genetically Modified Organisms (GMOs) are a hot topic, and the GMO issue is pushing many consumers over to organics.
 That being said, not all consumers know that organics are GMO-free, so to market to this group you need to pump up your materials surrounding GMOs.

 A recent MamboTrack™ survey shows that most consumers who seek out non-GMO foods want their food products to be specifically certified and labeled as non-GMO, so becoming certified via the Non-GMO Project is something to seriously consider.
 If you're an organic retailer or restaurant owner, you might also want to think about celebrating Non-GMO Month each October.

 Skeptical consumers are a hard sell.
-Most organic skeptics I've met are long-term skeptics who rarely make the switch to organic.
+Many organic skeptics are long-term skeptics who rarely make the switch to organic.
 Don't spend too much time on these customers.

 Nonetheless, don't ignore the skeptics entirely — some do make the organic switch.
 Sometimes it's because they're frightened by a personal health scare, sometimes it's because they start a family, and other times it's because something terrible happens in the conventional food market.
 For example, during the huge conventional egg recall of 2010, organic egg sales grew extensively, and in all likelihood, people were buying organic who never dreamed they would do so before the recall happened.

 Don't use issues like recalls as a "ha, ha, I told you so moment."
 But do note that yet again, conventional foods have been recalled, so why not try organic?

 10Don't Limit Yourself: Market to Many Consumer Groups